keyboardio/Kaleidoscope/docs/build_default_firmware.md

 ![](images/arduino-setup/verify-failed.png)

-If you see errors, refer to [Getting help](Getting-help) for troubleshooting tips and useful resources.

 # Install the firmware

 If your keyboard has a programming interlock key, you'll need to hold it down now.
 On the Keyboardio Model 01, this is the `Prog` key.
 On the Keyboardio Atreus, this is the `Esc` key.